awsdocs/aws-cloudtrail-user-guide/doc_source/logging-data-events-with-cloudtrail.md

-# Logging data events for trails<a name="logging-data-events-with-cloudtrail"></a>
+# Logging data events<a name="logging-data-events-with-cloudtrail"></a>

-By default, trails do not log data events\.
+By default, trails and event data stores do not log data events\.
 Additional charges apply for data events\.
 For more information, see [AWS CloudTrail Pricing](https://aws.amazon.com/cloudtrail/pricing/)\.

 **Note**
-The events that are logged by your trails are available in Amazon CloudWatch Events\.
+The events that are logged by your trails and event data stores are available in Amazon CloudWatch Events\.
 For example, if you configure a trail to log data events for S3 objects but not management events, your trail processes and logs only data events for the specified S3 objects\.
 The data events for these S3 objects are available in Amazon CloudWatch Events\.
 For more information, see [AWS API Call Events](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/EventTypes.html#api_event_type) in the *Amazon CloudWatch Events User Guide*\.

 **Contents**
 + [Data events](#logging-data-events)